-Registration of Breeding Gilts - to be eligible in a registered class, a breeding animal must be owned by the exhibitor, have an official breed registration number, and be identified with an $\dot{840}\,\text{EID}$ tag.
+Registration of Breeding Gilts - to be eligible in a registered class, a breeding animal must be owned by the exhibitor, have an official breed registration number, and be identified with an 840 EID tag.
 Ear notches listed on the registration papers will be verified.

-Any breed without at least 3 breeding gilts exhibiting in their breed will show in the All-Other Breed (AOB) division.
+Any breed without at least 3 breeding gilts exhibited in their breed will show in the All-Other Breed (AOB) division.